hmedlyn21/Data-Science-Professional-Practice-/README.md

 ## Anomaly Detection

-To reduce the risk of an inaccurate model prediction, anomalies are evaluated due to their ability to distort relationships between variables, causing inaccuracy.
+To reduce the risk of poor model performance, anomalies are evaluated due to their ability to distort relationships between variables, causing inaccuracy.

-A box plot was used to show the distribution of log10-transformed car prices, making large values easier to interpret.
+A box plot was used to show the distribution of log10-transformed car prices - making large values easier to interpret - necessasary due to the range of car prices.

 ![image alt](https://github.com/hmedlyn21/Data-Science-Professional-Practice-/blob/main/box%20plot%205.png?raw=true)